rbmrclo/jp-station-logs/README.md

 - [Yokohama China Town]. (quite pricey though compared to Binondo in Manila)
 - [Cup Noodles Museum] for day tour!
 - [Motomachi Shopping Street]
+- Go to [Hara Donuts] for an afternoon coffee break after a tiring stroll at the shopping street.

 ---